tbobm/tbobm-blog/content/posts/complete-health-checks/index.md

 we interact with and that we would want to test, such as Databases, Message Brokers, ....

 Not to be a replacement of standard availability health checks as they answer different question.
-Distributed systems where [East-west traffic][east-west-wiki] happen a lot are most suited for this as failure to answer perfectly, at scale, could impact the overall performances of the system.
+Distributed systems where [east-west traffic][east-west-wiki] happen a lot are most suited for this as failure to answer perfectly, at scale, could impact the overall performances of the system.

 [east-west-wiki]: https://en.wikipedia.org/wiki/East-west_traffic